Mastering HTML5 Offline Storage for Your Website

 sessionStorage.anotherKeyExample = "Hello Too";

-var json = JSON.stringify({[1, 2, 3]});
+var json = JSON.stringify([1, 2, 3]);

 sessionStorage.anotherKeyExample = json;

-Retrieving data in sesssionStorage
+Retrieving Data in sessionStorage

 var a = sessionStorage.getItem("keyExample");